Get Your Best Mortgage Deal, Completely Fee-Free!

 Add a header to begin generating the table of contents

-On the 19th of September 2024, when the Bank of England (BOE) last had a committee, they chose keep the base rate at 5% which remains the lowest it’s been since since July 2023.
-This decision was made amidst fluctuating inflation rates and increased living costs.
+On the 7th of November 2024, the Bank of England’s Monetary Policy Committee (MPC) decided to lower the base rate to 4.75%, the lowest level since June 2023.
+This decision was made amid fluctuating inflation rates and increased living costs.

-Throughout 2023, the Bank of England raised the base rate multiple times to control inflation, which peaked at 11.1% in October 2022.
-While this strategy reduced inflation throughout 2024, it remained above the 2% target.
-In August 2024, inflation held at 2.2%, but by September, it dropped below the Bank’s target, falling to 1.7%, the lowest in over three years.
-This decrease increases the likelihood of interest rate cuts in upcoming policy meetings.
+In response to high inflation in 2023, with rates peaking at 11.1% in October 2022, the Bank of England had raised the base rate multiple times to help curb rising prices.
+This approach successfully brought inflation down throughout 2024, though it stayed above the Bank’s 2% target for much of the year.
+By August, inflation held at 2.2%, but by September, it dipped below the target, reaching 1.7%—the lowest in over three years.
+This decline in inflation has increased the likelihood of further rate cuts in future policy meetings.

 Interest Rate Predictions

-It is widely predicted that the base rate will drop twice by another 0.25% further in second half of 2024 / start of 2025.
+It is widely predicted that the base rate will drop twice by another 0.25% further in 2025.

 Given the recent base rate drop and these new predictions, the landscape of mortgage rates in 2024 into 2025 is set to change.
 Let’s explore what this means for homeowners and potential buyers.